How to Start a Glamping Business - The Ultimate Guide (North American Edition)

 Glamping can be a hugely lucrative business if you do it right.
 We know, as owners of two glamping sites ourselves.

-It’s actually not too difficult to run some numbers to see how profitable your glamping idea could turn out to be.
-You just need to figure out how many glamping units you’re going to have on your site, how much you’re going to charge per night (by following our golden rule for setting a nightly rate) and how full your site is going to be.
+It’s not too difficult to run some numbers to see how profitable your glamping idea could turn out to be.
+You just need to figure out how many glamping structures you’re going to have on your site, how much you’re going to charge per night (by following our golden rule for setting a nightly rate) and how full your site is going to be.

 Of course, whether your site is full or not is out of your control to a degree.
 But you can play around with different figures to estimate your revenue by running the following formula: